Bastrop County Court Records

 Arrest Records

-Arrest records and incident reports are maintained by the Bastrop County Sheriff’s Office.
-Requests for these records should be directed to the Open Records Division:
+Arrest records and incident reports are held by the Bastrop County Sheriff's Office.
+Direct requests for these records to the Open Records Division:

 Bastrop County Sheriff's Office